interledgerjs/express-web-monetization/README.md

 const app = express()
 const server = require('http').Server(app)
 const router = express.Router()
-const { WebMonetizationMiddleware, ExpressWebMonetization } = require('express-web-monetization')
+const ExpressWebMonetization = require('express-web-monetization')
 const monetizer = new ExpressWebMonetization() const cookieParser = require('cookie-parser')
 const path = require('path')

-// client js asset; path may vary depending on version of npm/yarn const EXPRESS_WEB_MONETIZATION_CLIENT_PATH =  '/node_modules/express-web-monetization/client.js'

 // This is the SPSP endpoint that lets you receive ILP payments.
 Money that
-// comes in is associated with the :id router.get(monetizer.receiverEndpointUrl, monetizer.receive.bind(monetizer))
+// comes in is associated with the :id router.get(monetizer.receiverEndpointUrl, monetizer.receive())

 // This endpoint charges 100 units to the user with :id
 // If awaitBalance is set to true, the call will stay open until the balance is sufficient.
 This is convenient